nod-ai/shark-ai/sharkfuser/README.md

 ### Build and test (debug build):

+**Build Requirements:** To build and test Fusili, you need the following installed:
+- cmake
+- ninja-build
+- clang
+- lld
+- catch2

 **Python Requirements:** [`lit`](https://llvm.org/docs/CommandGuide/lit.html)
 tests require Python.
 No external Python dependencies are needed - you can use your system Python or create a virtual environment.